zookzook/elixir-mongodb-driver/README.md

   ]
 ```

-In addition the the convenient configuration, the `Mongo.Repo` module will also include query functions to use with your
+In addition, the convenient configuration, the `Mongo.Repo` module will also include query functions to use with your
 `Mongo.Collection` modules.

 For more information check out the `Mongo.Repo` module documentation and the `Mongo` module documentation.

-### Logging
+## Logging

 You config the logging output by adding in your config file this line